-Ready to cut the cord and jump into the stream?
-Let the editorial team at CableTV.com help you navigate the waters of streaming TV.
+Ready to cut the cord and jump into streaming TV?
+Let the editorial team at CableTV.com help you find the right streaming TV for you.

-The rise of the stream is great news for TV consumers, in both choice and price.
+The rise of TV streaming is great news for consumers, in both choice and price.
 Streaming TV is a great option for viewers who know exactly what they want and how much they want to pay for it (spoiler: the answer is universally “less”).

 While no single streaming TV service gives you everything a cable or satellite hookup does, they’re at least cheaper and more easily tailored to your tastes.

 Lower monthly bills and no long-term commitments are easy arguments for potential cord-cutters, but there are other factors to consider before breaking out the scissors.
 Also, don’t break out the scissors; “cord-cutting” is just a figurative term.

 - Free trial periods

 - Inconsistent channel lineups

 - Limited local channels